Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

 \section{A Taxonomy of Corruptions in Supervised Learning}

 In this section, we formally define our conceptualization of corruption within the context of a learning problem, utilizing the mathematical tool of Markov kernels.
-Given the diverse forms corruptions can take, we categorize them through a novel taxonomy based on its input and output spaces--essentially classifying them by \emph{type}.
+Given the diverse forms corruptions can take, we categorize them through a novel taxonomy based on their input and output spaces--essentially classifying them by \emph{type}.
 We demonstrate the exhaustiveness of this general framework, which facilitates the systematic study of the various corruption types and combinations.
-Finally, through a cautious examination, we analyze the relationships between our taxonomy of corruption and existing corruption models, elucidating novel insights generated by our framework.
+Finally, through a careful examination, we analyze the relationships between our taxonomy of corruption and existing corruption models, elucidating novel insights generated by our framework.

-\subsection{Corruption definition and types}
+\subsection{Corruption Definition and Types}

-A learning problem comprises three key components: the loss function $\ell$, the model class $\mc H$, and the probability distribution $P$ from which we draw the data.
-In the field of machine learning, considerable attention has been devoted by engineers and researchers to the task of designing suitable loss functions or model architectures; however, less effort has been put into data, given that they are often not responsible for collecting them but rather for processing them \citep{sambasivan2021everyone}.
+We have defined in the previous section that a learning problem comprises three key components: the loss function $\ell$, the model class $\mc H$, and the probability distribution $P$ from which we draw the data.
+We now turn our attention to how such a problem may be corrupted.

 In contrast to the traditional concept of corruption in machine learning, which only focuses on data generation and is defined as \emph{distribution shift}--an alteration of the probability distribution to deviate from its original test counterpart--we argue that corruption can occur in any of the components.
 In this broader sense, opting for \emph{surrogate losses} can be regarded as a form of corruption to the original loss function.
 For instance, surrogate losses are often chosen in place of the 0-1 loss in the classification problems \citep{bartlett2006convexity}.
 Moreover, a \emph{misspecified model}, such as when the model class of choice, \eg, linear functions, does not include the true model, \eg, a quadratic function, can also be considered a form of corruption.
-Therefore we define the general corruption as any alterations in $(\ell, \mc H, P)$ as follows.
+Therefore we define the general corruption as any alterations in $(\ell, \mc H, P)$.